Skip to content

 toolApprovals:setApproval '{"toolName": "my-tool", "approved": false, "updatedBy": "yourname"}'

-Add your tool to TOOL_ICONS in scripts/generate-icons.mjs:
+Add to TOOL_ICONS in scripts/generate-icons.mjs:

 javascript